 In this section, we will use a chart to visualize the data from the table below.

 A “Sankey Diagram in Excel” is a type of flow diagram that visualizes the flow of resources, energy, or information within a system.
-This chart is particularly useful for showing the distribution and flow of resources between different components or processes.
+This representation is particularly useful for showing the distribution and flow of resources between different components or processes.

-Data has become the story of the day in organizations and academic institutions almost every sector of our government functions with data.
+Data has become the story of the day in organizations and academic institutions, and almost every sector of our government functions with data.
 Imagine what it would be like if every sector did not utilize data.
 Think about this for a moment, and you will realize that data is the heartbeat of everything you do.

 This fact can be evident to you as a data analyst.
 What is crucial is how you can present your data to interested parties.